andreihh/chronolens/README.md

 ## Features

-- an abstract model which contains code metadata
-- an abstract transaction model to represent differences between code metadata models
+- an abstract model to represent code metadata and transactions (differences between two versions of code metadata)
-- JSON serialization utilities for code metadata and differences
+- JSON serialization utilities for code metadata and transactions
-- a Git integration module
+- a Git proxy module
 - a Java source file parser which extracts Java code metadata

 ## Using Metanalysis